Seeking a secular community

 Societal norms about careers, education, sex and marriage have collapsed so suddenly as to render many of us — especially the non-religious — utterly clueless.
 There are too many of us looking for guidance, finding it in the wrong places — or not finding it at all.
 We need to help each other through the ambiguity and confusion of modern life.
 That means cultivating communal values and behaviors that respect what religion already understands — that which makes us human is our endless search for meaning and connection.

-Email Matt [email protected]
+Email Matt Camarda at [email protected]